Ratakor/dotfiles/README.md

 See [packages](.local/share/packages) for a list and a small description of other programs I use.

 ## TODO
-- make dwmblocks' blocks activation with a config file
 - config or patch mtm to be usable
+- replace sic with ii

 ## LICENSE
 Copyright © 2023 Ratakor <ratakor@disroot.org>